sharetribe/flex-docs/src/docs/concepts-availability/manage-seats/index.md

 published: true
 ---

-In Flex, you can manage the capacity of an event or space within a specific timeframe with seats.
+In Sharetribe, you can manage the capacity of an event or space within a specific timeframe with seats.
 Seats is a fundamental feature for marketplaces that provide events, rentals, or services that can be booked by multiple people at the same time.
 Seats allow you to define